Khaofang/lab11/README.md

 ## OOP2 - Lab 11
-This has two folder, about task timer, and students list for finding their birthday.
+This has two packages, about task timer, and students list of SKE13 students for finding their birthdates.